 If you’re changing companies before the expiry of your notice period in the previous company, you may have to cough up a month’s salary as payment in lieu of the notice period from your own pocket.
 You will not be allowed to claim any deduction or exemption for such repayment.
 If your new employer compensates you for this, it will be credited to your account as a part of your new salary which will also attract a TDS deduction.

 Additional Reading: Why You Shouldn’t Rush Out Of ELSS After The Lock-In Period Is Over

 If You Have Worked For 5 Years In Your Previous Company:

 If you’ve completed a continuous period of half a decade in your previous company, you would be entitled to the following:

 Gratuity: You are entitled to gratuity if you’ve worked for a continuous period of at least five years.
 For non-government employees, the maximum tax exemption is the least of: (i) actual gratuity received; (ii) Rs.
 10 lakhs; (iii) 15 days salary for each completed year of service or part thereof.
 The Rs.
 10 lakh ceiling is a lifetime exemption.

 Transfer of EPF: Withdrawal against your EPF is not taxable if you’ve rendered five years of continuous service.
 While switching jobs, it’s best to transfer your EPF to your new employer.
 All you have to do is verify your Universal Account Number (UAN).
 Such a transfer is not taxable and is considered as continuity of service.

 Hence, switching jobs will have no impact on your investments as long as you keep them going.
-Yet to start an SIP for your ELSS investments?
-You can start one with as little as Rs.
-100. Hit the button below to get started.
+Hit the button below to explore the world of personal finance.